 - “It would help me just to feel heard for now.”

 There is a time and a place to think positive thoughts and maintain a positive attitude.
-If right now is not that time for you, don’t be afraid to let others know that you are still processing.
-Your negative thinking right now is just as valid as your positive emotions are.
+However, if right now is not that time for you, don’t be afraid to let others know you are still processing.
+Your negative emotions are just as valid as positive ones.

-An optimist is a great thing to be, but there’s more to being happy than forcing yourself to be positive and keep smiling at all times.
+An optimist is a great thing to be, but there’s more nuance to being happy than forcing yourself to be positive and always smiling.
 You can be a positive person and still make room for things that make you feel bad.
-This is an essential process for your overall well-being.
+This process is essential for your overall well-being.

-Helping others to think positively starts with having a good attitude yourself, even if a positive mindset isn’t what you expect it to be.
+Helping others to feel happier starts with having a good attitude yourself, even if a positive mindset isn’t what you expect it to be.
 Steer away from toxic positivity by ensuring that you give yourself (and others) room to feel whatever you need to feel, and only then relying on positive thought for the road ahead.